The tests can be configured by selecting the Custom Scan Option.

 These tests are recommended for all applications.
-You can skip any of these, depending on the target application typology.
+You can skip any of these, depending on the target application technologies used.
 The scan duration will vary depending on the number and the complexity of the tests you select to perform.

 1. Initial tests